allure-framework/allure-jasmine/README.md

 ## Generate HTML report from Allure results

 The Reporter will generate xml files inside of a `resultsDir`, then we need to generate HTML out of them.
-You can either use Maven for that: `mvn site -f node_modules/jasmine-allure-reporter/pom.xml -Dallure.results_pattern=.` or choose [one of other ways to generate HTML](https://github.com/allure-framework/allure-core/wiki#generating-a-report).
+You can either use Maven for that:
+`mvn site -f node_modules/jasmine-allure-reporter/pom.xml -Dallure.results_pattern=allure-results` or
+choose [one of other ways to generate HTML](https://github.com/allure-framework/allure-core/wiki#generating-a-report).

 ## TBD